PGScatalog/pgsc_calc/docs/index.rst

 ``pgsc_calc``: a reproducible workflow to calculate polygenic scores
 ====================================================================

-The ``pgsc_calc`` workflow makes it easy to calculate a :term:`polygenic score` (PGS) using scoring files published in the `Polygenic Score (PGS) Catalog`_ |:dna:|
+The ``pgsc_calc`` workflow makes it easy to calculate a :term:`polygenic score` (PGS) using scoring files published in the `Polygenic Score (PGS) Catalog`_
-and/or custom scoring files.
+|:dna:| and/or custom scoring files.

 The calculator workflow automates PGS downloads from the Catalog, variant matching between scoring files and target genotyping samplesets, and the parallel calculation of multiple PGS.
+Genetic ancestry assignment and PGS normalisation methods are also supported.

 .. _`Polygenic Score (PGS) Catalog`: https://www.pgscatalog.org/